niplav/site/bcis_and_alignment.md

 2021](https://www.lesswrong.com/posts/iWv6Pu2fWPKqevzFE/using-brain-computer-interfaces-to-get-more-data-for-ai "Using Brain-Computer Interfaces to get more data for AI alignment").
 It also presents a categorization into three ways in which BCI technology could be help for aligning AI: Enhancement, Merge, and Alignment Aid.

+A critical analysis of BCIs is made in [Jack 2020](https://forum.effectivealtruism.org/posts/qfDeCGxBTFhJANAWm/a-new-x-risk-factor-brain-computer-interfaces-1 "A New X-Risk Factor: Brain-Computer Interfaces"), which examines BCIs as a possible factor for existential risks, especially in relation to stable global totalitarianism.
+It doesn't touch upon AI alignment, but is still a noteworthy addition to the scholarship on BCIs.

 Arguments For the Utility of Brain-Computer Interfaces in AI Alignment
 -----------------------------------------------------------------------